ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ```

 ### 1.1 Filling in the meta information
-As stated in the comments in the header section, please replace all occurances of "xxxx" with your information on the project.
+As stated in the comments in the header section, please replace all occurances of `xxxx` with your information on the project.
 Please add as many tags, as you like.
 You can look for tags on the [website](https://ctechfilmuniversity.github.io/).
 Please be sure to include the current semester in an abbreviated form like the following examples: `WS1920`, `SS20`, `WS2021`.
 Furthermore include an abbreviated form of the subject you created the project for, e.g.: `PGS`, `CC1`, `CC2`, `TBAG`, `TI`, `OrientationProject`.

 ### 1.2 Writing the actual content
 Please keep the given headings for your post, since it will give all posts a more coherent structure.
 But you are free to add additional sub headings, if you want to.